davestewart/vuex-pathify/docs/guide/setup.md

 ## Config

-If you haven't has a brief skim over the [plugin overview](/guide/overview.md) page, you should do so now, as it explains the process Pathify uses to map paths to store members using **naming schemes** and **resolvers**.
+If you haven't had a brief skim over the [plugin overview](/discussion/overview.md) page, you should do so now, as it explains the process Pathify uses to map paths to store members using **naming schemes** and **mapping**.

-The naming scheme below seems to be the most common amongst Vue developers, so is the default:
+Pathify's default mapping, hereon known as **"standard"**, seems to be the most common amongst Vue developers:

 ```js